Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="send-mqtt-message"></a>
 ### Send MQTT message

 The `sendMqttMessages` function allows you to connect to an MQTT broker, send (i.e. publish) one or more messages to it, and then disconnect again.
-The first parameter is the URI of the server/broker, the second (optional) parameter provides options for the connection (e.g. username and password) and the third parameter is an array of all the messages that should be sent.
+The first argument is the URI of the server/broker, the second (optional) argument provides options for the connection (e.g. username and password) and the third argument is an array of all the messages that should be sent.

 ```js
 sendMQTTMessages(